MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-sampling-overrides.md

 }
 ```

-## Example: Collect 100% of telemetry for an important request type
+### Collect 100% of telemetry for an important request type

 This example collects 100% of telemetry for `/login`.